 All the implementations below follow the same generic steps:

-2. Define the neural network by creating a mlp function that creates and returns the neural network
+function that creates and returns the neural network - Define the

 This handwriting recognition of digits with the MNIST dataset is so often used in deep learning tutorials it’s almost the ‘hello world’ of writing deep learning programs.
 As a disclaimer though, the implementations you see below are not optimized in any way and are not the definitive way of doing it.
 In fact there are many other more optimal ways of doing it, these are just a few.